bizrateinsights/aws-lambda-automation-archetype/README.md

 # Setup Instructions:

-1) Fork this code into a new project, set it up with your preferred method for uploading code to AWS, and create a new lambda.
+1) Fork this code into a new project, set it up with your preferred method for uploading code to AWS.

-Rename and point the framework's handle requests method at it.
+2) Create a new lambda named `automation-archetype-lambda`, and point the framework's handle requests method at it: `ExampleRequestHandler.handleRequest`.

-2) Set up any needed aliases on the lambda, so you can properly deploy your code.
+3) Set up an alias on the lambda named `dev`.

-3) Set up the lambda to use a reasonable amount of resources.
-Most existing lambda automation projects use the 1GB memory version of AWS Lambda, since that is what seems to run the version of chrome in the S3 bucket in a stable way.
+4) Increase the amount of memory the lambda uses to 1 GB.
+This is so webdriver can run properly on the lambda without any issues.

-4) Rename any classes / methods as needed for your project
+5) Set up three new s3 buckets named `automation-results`, `automation-screenshots`, and `automation-tools`.
+Add a modified version of chrome and a corrosponding version of chromedriver that can run on AWS lambda instances (both can be found online).

-5) Set up three new s3 buckets for the automation results, screenshots, and a bucket holding a chromedriver instance and a custom installation of chrome.
-A modified version of chrome that can run on AWS lambda instances can be found online, but be sure to make sure your version of chromedriver matches that version of chrome.
-Ensure their names are set properly in the `meta.properties` file of your project.
+6) Ensure the names of all three s3 buckets are set properly in the `meta.properties` file.

-6) It is recommended you set a rule for auto deletion after a period of time on the automation results and screenshot buckets.
+7) Add a TTL rule on the `automation-results` and `automation-screenshot` buckets for two weeks.

-7) Set up an SQS FIFO queue.
-Hook it up to the lambda input.
-For the lambda to work properly, it must processes 1 at a time.
-Ensure this is the case.
+7) Set up an SQS FIFO queue named `automation-lambda.fifo`.
+Hook it up to the lambda input, and set the lambda to process exactly one sqs message per lambda.

 8) Set up all other values in the `meta.properties` file.
 Ensure they are correct.